Tomb of the Roaring Lions: Background

 The Tomb of the Roaring Lions was discovered in 2006 in Veii, Italy.
-As well as the fresco paintings, the tomb was found to contain a number of significant artifacts including urns, brooches and decorated vases.
+As well as the fresco paintings, the tomb was found to contain many significant artifacts including urns, brooches, and decorated vases.
 Upon discovery, archaeologists hypothesised that the owner of the tomb was a warrior prince, while the presence of glass bead necklaces suggested the presence of a female occupant in the tomb, whose body has never been found.
 The notable fresco paintings are located on the rear wall of the tomb.
 The fresco depicts four feline shapes – three of them are depicted left to right (this is heads facing left, tails facing right) while the fourth is turned towards the other three.